-Our mission is to provide top quality legal advice and assistance in welfare benefits, debt advice, consumer advice, employment advice and advocacy in order to set the best outcome for our clients.
+Our mission is to meet the needs of the local community and surrounding area of East Yorkshire inhabitants and to provide top quality legal advice and assistance in welfare benefits, debt advice, consumer advice, employment advice and advocacy in order to set the best outcome for our clients.
+We offer support on welfare benefits, housing, debts, employment and we work in partnership with Pepperells solicitor for any legal enquiries.
 At Cherry Tree Community Association will seek to provide these services in the timeliest manner and with an ongoing comprehensive quality control programme to provide 100% customer satisfaction.

 The Beverley Cherry Tree Community Centre has always been a base for local residents, pensioners and those in need.
 We are an inclusive community providing free advice, foodbank services and community projects.